BJP’s slum outreach campaign posters use Tamil writer Perumal Murugan’s photo

 The Bharatiya Janata Party’s Delhi unit has used a photograph of noted Tamil writer Perumal Murugan in its posters to promote a slum outreach campaign in the national Capital, according to images shared on social media on Monday.

-Posters of the campaign, known as the Jhuggi Samman Yatra, have been put in parts of Delhi and uses Murugan’s photograph with apparently other slum dwellers.
+Posters of the campaign, known as the Jhuggi Samman Yatra, have been put up in parts of Delhi and uses Murugan’s photograph, apparently with other slum dwellers.
 These posters were also seen at an event organised by the Delhi BJP unit in Patel Nagar on Monday, The Indian Express reported.

 BJP President JP Nadda and Delhi unit chief Adesh Gupta had addressed the event.